5 SMART Goals for Customer Service

 Inci Vardar

 The famous Seneca quote says, “If one does not know to which port one is sailing, no wind is favorable”.
 Of course, knowing only the approximate direction of the port without a compass might mean leaving more than a lot to chance.
 This example shows the difference between dreams and goals.
-Dreaming big is nothing; taking small, calculated steps towards the desired outcome is everything.
+Dreaming big is nothing; taking small, calculated steps toward the desired outcome is everything.
 The same goes for every business, every department, every person, and surely every customer service effort.
 When you set smart goals for customer service, you’re more likely to achieve them because they go along with a plan.

 What Is a SMART Goal?